gijun19/gimli01/README.md

 # Hi, I'm Daniel

-## 💻 I'm a Developer, JavaScript Advocate, & DevOps Hobbyist
+## 💻 I'm a Software Developer, JavaScript Enthusiast

 Thanks for visiting my GitHub space.
 I'm a Software Engineer who lives in Orange County and I've been in the industry since 2016!